vives-devbit/git-course/docs/migrating-to-markdown/README.md

 # Migrating an Existing Course to Markdown

-This chapter will aim to give some tips and tricks on how to migrate an existing Word course to a markdown file.
+This chapter will aim to give some tips and tricks on how to migrate an existing Word course to a Markdown file.

 ## Use Visual Studio Code

 At this moment, Visual Studio Code is your best choice as a text editor for this task.
-It has extensions that help you with markdown and it can preview markdown while you type it.
+It has extensions that help you with Markdown and it can preview Markdown while you type it.

 The following plugins can come in handy: